GPS Anti-Jam Systems

 Installed on more than 30 platforms worldwide, Raytheon UK’s GAS-1 is the GPS Anti-Jam antenna global standard in a comprehensive product portfolio that covers air, land and sea applications in both analogue and digital designs.

-GAS-1 technology consists of a multi-element Controlled Reception Pattern Antenna (CRPA) and separate Antenna Electronics (AE) unit which is able to recognise multiple sources of deliberate jamming and other electrical interference – such as mobile phone networks, satellite communications and HD terrestrial TV – and reject them.
+GAS-1 technology consists of a multi-element Controlled Reception Pattern Antenna (CRPA) and separate Antenna Electronics (AE) unit which is able to recognise multiple sources of deliberate jamming and other electrical interference – such as mobile phone networks, satellite communications and High Definition terrestrial TV – and reject them.
 This allows the navigation equipment to function safely, accurately and efficiently in the presence of multiple jammers.
 In military use, jammer-protected targets can be approached more closely and all operations requiring GPS-derived position and time (UTC) can be carried out with greater accuracy and improved mission assurance.

-It is the ability of GAS-1 to track jammers and generate nulls faster than any of its competitors that has seen it selected by the air forces of the United Kingdom, the United and Australia governments.
+It is the ability of GAS-1 to track jammers and generate nulls faster than any of its competitors that has seen it selected by the air forces of the United Kingdom, United States and Australia governments.

 HIGH GPS ANTI-JAM SYSTEMS